 Another tool by kleeder

-is able to convert 44100Hz mono wav-files into fss, which gives the opportunity to let fsound emulate pcm-samples on low quality.
-The conversion process takes up a lot of time though and the output fss is very big even for short wav-files.
+allows you to convert 44100Hz mono channel .wav's into .fss files, which gives the opportunity to let fsound emulate pcm-samples at low quality.
+The conversion process takes up a lot of time though and the output fss is very big, even for shorter .wav files.
 If you plan to use it for your BotB entry, keep in mind the size limit of 10mb!
 It can be downloaded here

 shiru also has a flash version at http://shiru.untergrund.net/temp1/flsound.swf